There are a number of open source repositories and databases that offer access to journal articles, books and theses.

 Springer Open - Springer Open offers researchers from all areas of science, technology, medicine, the humanities and social sciences a place to publish open access in journals and books.

 The Learning Exchange – EWC-hosted site provides practitioners with access to a searchable database of regional, national and international learning opportunities for the STEM, ICT and Computing subjects.

 Wiley Open - Wiley Open Access is a programme of fully open access journals.

 Youthworkwales - Youthworkwales is the leading information resource for youth work in wales.
 The aim of the site is to provide practitioners, students and managers of youth work in Wales with a range of historical and current information which will help develop thinking and practice.

 - Research material is generally made available in the language in which it was originally submitted.

 - The Education Workforce Council is not responsible for the content of external links.

 EBSCO - online access to education journals

-As an Education Workforce Council registrant, you have free access to the EBSCO Education Source package via your Professional Learning Passport (PLP).
+As an Education Workforce Council registrant, you have free access to the EBSCO Education Source package and eBooks Education collection via your Professional Learning Passport (PLP).
 EBSCO provides you with access to research and publications which you can use to enhance and inform your professional learning and practice.

-This collection features more than 3,300 quality e-books supporting the education discipline.
+The eBook Education Collection features more than 4,000 quality e-books supporting the education discipline.
 Titles range from introductory texts to more complex and detailed works.
 Also included are support materials for those working in education from the Foundation Phase to post 16 and work-based learning and informal education, covering topics from curriculum building to student behaviour.